 Sequential Undergraduate/Graduate Studies (SUGS) Information

-The Rackham SUGS program was developed to promote greater enrollment of qualified College of Engineering students in the M.S.E. program by making it possible for students to pursue a five-year combined B.S.E./M.S.E, B.S.E./M.S.
+The Rackham SUGS program was developed to promote greater enrollment of qualified University of Michigan students in College of Engineering M.S.E. programs by making it possible for students to pursue a five-year combined B.S.E./M.S.E, B.S.E./M.S.
 The program does not require a dual enrollment, though a minimum of two full terms (minimum of nine hours each term) of graduate enrollment in Rackham only is required.